cpichard/usdtweak/README.md

 - [cmake](https://cmake.org/) installed (version > 3.14)
 - a C++14 compiler installed: MSVC 19 or 17, g++ or clang++.
-- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v22.05) version >= 20.11
+- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v22.05) version >= 20.11.
+(I am not sure the USD libraries provided with maya, houdini or omniverse would work)

 If you managed to build USD, compiling usdtweak should be easy, cmake needs only 1 required variables:

 - __pxr_DIR__ pointing to the USD installation directory containing the file pxrConfig.cmake

-Note that usdtweak hasn't been compiled with the usd libraries provided with maya, houdini or omniverse, even if it might be possible to do so.

 ### Compiling on linux